Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sorrento has 59 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together facilitate 1,005 weekly passenger trips.
-The average distance between residents and their nearest transport stop is 173 meters, indicating excellent accessibility.
+Sorrento has 59 active public transport stops, all serving buses.
+These stops are covered by four different routes that together facilitate 1,005 weekly passenger trips.
+The average distance from a resident's home to the nearest transport stop is 173 meters, indicating excellent accessibility.
+Most residents in this primarily residential area commute outward.
+Car remains the primary mode of transportation, used by 81% of residents, while train use stands at 13%.
+Each dwelling owns an average of 1.9 vehicles, higher than the regional average.

 Frequently Asked Questions - Transport